liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-using-the-clay-taglib.markdown

 ### Color-coded Labels [](id=color-coded-labels)

-The Liferay Clay labels come in four different colors: dark-blue for info, light-grey for status, orange for pending, red for rejected, and green for approved.
+The Liferay Clay labels come in four different colors: dark-blue for info, light-gray for status, orange for pending, red for rejected, and green for approved.

 Info labels are dark-blue, and since they stand out a bit more than status